 Honolulu, HI-based lettering artist and typographer.
 C. Lee created Vintage Alphabet in 2013.
 In 2014, he designed Cassandre Alphabet (2014, art deco, named after Cassandre) and Ornate Alphabet (decorative blackletter caps, which was inspired by Williams and Packard's Church Text).
 [Google] [More] ⦿

 Graphic designer, artist and surf kook, who studies graphic design at California State University Channel Islands.
 He was born in San Diego and grew up in Hawaii.
 Behance link.

-Pictofonts and clipart at this Honolulu-based company.
-Commercial pictofonts include: Hawaiian Icons, Oriental Motifs, Hawaiian Motifs, Marine Life, Xmas Font, Petroglyphs, Tapa Type, Hawaiian Gecko, Hawaiian Deco.
-15USD a shot.
-Free fonts: Hawn University (1997), Hawn Wedding (1997).
+Defunct company in Honolulu.
+Commercial pictofonts included Hawaiian Icons, Oriental Motifs, Hawaiian Motifs, Marine Life, Xmas Font, Petroglyphs, Tapa Type, Hawaiian Gecko, Hawaiian Deco.
+They also had free fonts such as Hawn University (1997) and Hawn Wedding (1997).
 [Google] [More] ⦿